-A principal water main of not less than nominal internal diameter (DN) 100, fitted with fire hydrants, shall be laid on one side of all public roads and no-exit roads in every residential development.
-A DN 50 rider main shall be laid along the road frontage of all lots not fronted by the principal main.
-A DN 50 rider main shall also be provided for service connections where the principal main is DN 250 or larger.
-The principal mains serving commercial and industrial areas shall be at least DN 150 laid on both sides of the road.
+A principal water main of not less than nominal internal diameter 100mm, fitted with fire hydrants, shall be laid on one side of all public roads and no-exit roads in every residential development.
+A nominal internal diameter 50mm rider main shall be laid along the road frontage of all lots not fronted by the principal main.
+A nominal internal diameter 50mm rider main shall also be provided for service connections where the principal main is nominal internal diameter 250mm or larger.
+The principal mains serving commercial and industrial areas shall be at least nominal internal diameter 150mm laid on both sides of the road.
 This requirement may be relaxed in short no-exit roads as long as adequate firefighting coverage is available.